What we'd do for a commercial cleaning company.

 - Booked walkthroughs with square footage, current vendor, and renewal timing in the notes

-- An account manager who answers for walkthroughs booked, not emails sent
+- An account manager who answers for walkthroughs booked rather than emails sent

 Verified client, same trade